elves/elvish.io/src/learn/effective-elvish.md

 values, including lists, maps and even closures, can flow in the pipeline.
 This section documents how to make the most use of pipelines.

-## "Returning" Values with Structured Output
+## Returning Values with Structured Output

 Unlike functions in most other programming languages, Elvish commands do not have return values.
 Instead, they can write to *structured output*, which is